prryplatypus/ergate/docs/basics/input-values.md

 ## Challenge

 Now that you know you can provide an initial input value to a job, how do you feel like about giving it a try?
-Modify your existing code to trigger a job so it also provides an initial input value of `21` to the workflow.
+Modify your existing code to provide the job with an initial input value of `21`.
 Remember you can check back in the previous section if you need some help and then check our solutions below!

 ??? success "Solution 1"